 Then, Zamora sent the Cottage into a frenzy when he hammered a ferocious drive from 25 yards into the net via the crossbar.
-A 2-1 win and a tactical triumph for Hodgson, who had been brave with his risky high-line.
-Fortunately, it worked, and Fulham had an advantage to bring with them to Ukraine.
+It was a 2-1 win and a tactical triumph for Hodgson, who had been brave with his risky high-line.
+Fortunately, it worked, and Fulham had the advantage to bring with them to Ukraine.

-In the return leg, Hangeland struck to extend Fulham’s advantage and despite Jádson equalising for Shakhtar, Hodgson’s men clung on admirably and proceeded to the last-16.
+In the return leg, Hangeland struck to extend Fulham’s lead and, despite Jádson equalising for Shakhtar, Hodgson’s men clung on admirably and proceeded to the last-16.
 This Europa League distraction was rapidly becoming a point of real interest.
 Their reward for vanquishing the holders was even more enticing; a battle with the mighty Juventus.

-Admittedly, the Bianconeri were not a premium force in Italy at the time, but they were nevertheless a club of significantly greater stature than Fulham.
-The first-leg had seemingly ended Fulham’s tournament, a 3-1 defeat in Turin providing a dampening anti-climax to the pre-game excitement.
+Admittedly, the Bianconeri were not the premium force in Italy at the time, but they were nevertheless a club of significantly greater stature than Fulham.
+The first leg had seemingly ended Fulham’s tournament; a 3-1 defeat in Turin providing a dampening anti-climax to the pre-game excitement.
 However, at Craven Cottage, Fulham pulled off an extraordinary turnaround in a night that will live long in the memory for fans and neutrals.

 “I will never see a better game at Craven Cottage than the visit of Juventus.
 We could barely land a glove on Shakhtar at home, so sublime was their football, but we prevailed in the end but Juventus was several levels higher.
-I arrived late at the ground so missed their goal which put them three up on aggregate but the Fulham fans were in buoyant and positive mood all game.
-It is bizarre to relate but there was an eagerly expectant air around the ground even after their goal in the 2nd minute.
-For some reason we always felt we were still in the fight.
-We had seen such great play from Fulham so far that season that we always felt we had goals in us in Europe,” Marsh told me.
+I arrived late at the ground so missed their goal which put them three up on aggregate but the Fulham fans were in buoyant and positive mood all game,” says Marsh.

 Read | Fulham vs Juventus: the Old Lady and the Cottage

-Simon Davies fired in a spectacular second, after an expertly constructed move, and Fulham were dreaming once again.
-Then, Fulham won a penalty.
+Davies fired in a spectacular second, after an expertly constructed move, and Fulham were dreaming once again.
+Then, they won a penalty.
 Murphy wasn’t playing so up stepped Gera who fired it in to bring Fulham level on aggregate.
 The noise around the ground was deafening.
 Fulham were on the cusp of something truly special.
-But naturally, the best was saved for last.
-Clint Dempsey, collecting the ball on the edge of the area, produced a sumptuous dink to score Fulham’s fourth and see them through, prompting eulogies of the greatest night in the club’s history.
+Naturally, the best was saved for last.
+Dempsey, collecting the ball on the edge of the area, produced a sumptuous dink to score Fulham’s fourth and see them through, prompting eulogies of the greatest night in the club’s history.